knordin/HelloFlask/README.markdown

 # JaSON

-### Getting Started on building a web app using Oracle Database with JSON functionality
+### Getting Started on building a web app using Oracle Database 12c (12.1.0.2 or later) with JSON functionality

 ## An introduction

 The JaSON application is a template web application that extends [Flask](http://flask.pocoo.org), a lightweight microframework for Python.
-The demo uses Twitter Bootstrap for style, Oracle Database for the database, and SQL Alchemy for easy DB connectivity.
+The demo uses Twitter Bootstrap for style, Oracle Database 12c for the database, and SQL Alchemy for easy DB connectivity.

 JaSON was built to be a simple demo that showcases how using JSON as a document store with Oracle Database 12c provides a flexible and scalable development environment, even for novice web developers.
 In this document, we’ll walk you through how to install and setup the demo application, the general file structure, some details about the tech stack, and a summary of the JSON functionality it showcases.